 Fossá waterfall is one of many impressive nature attraction in the Faroe Islands.
 Photo by Victoria Ostapova also know as @vialma on Instagram.

-The Faroe Islands has become one of the most sought-after and off-the-beaten-track destination in recent years.
+The Faroe Islands has become one of the most sought-after and off-the-beaten-track destinations in recent years.
 The rise of the Faroe Islands as a tourism destination has been pushed forward by its unparalleled nature and uncrowded streets.
 The islands are for those who are travellers at heart, for those with curiosity and thirst for adventure and untouched experiences.

 Want to know more about the Faroe Islands?
 Check out the best reasons to visit Faroe Islands and make sure to check out flights to the Faroe Islands and take the next step.